omarebeid24/CFPW-Face-Recognition-Analysis/README.md

 Face Recognition with CFPW Dataset: Preprocessing, Feature Extraction, and Performance Analysis Project Description
-This project focuses on applying face detection, preprocessing, feature extraction, and performance analysis techniques using the Celebrities in Frontal-Profile Wild (CFPW) dataset.
+This project focuses on applying face detection, preprocessing, feature extraction, and performance analysis techniques using the Celebrities in Frontal-Profile Wild (CFPW) dataset(You can download the data-set here http://cfpw.io/).
 Specifically, it utilizes only the frontal images from the dataset to explore face recognition methodologies and evaluate their effectiveness.
 The primary objective is to detect faces, preprocess images, extract features using a pre-trained CNN model, compute similarity scores, and analyze performance through various metrics and visualizations.

 Achievements
 Dataset Preparation: